BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ### Exploiting Cacti for Remote Code Execution

-We know the version of **Cacti** being used is `1.2.28`.
+We know the version of **Cacti** being used is `1.2.28` from the login page.
 Let's Google for any known vulnerabilities for this version:

 ![Cacti Vulnerabilities](/img/MonitorsFour/CactiVulnerability.png)